Note to God: Promotion

 Zyrus launched his debut single "Note to God", also credited under his former name Charice, with a performance on The Oprah Winfrey Show on May 18, 2009.
 This number served as the final act of Oprah's "Search for the World's Smartest and Most Talented Kids"; a year-long series which showcased kids with outstanding skills and talents from across the globe.

 On May 30, 2009, Zyrus sang the song on the popular Italian television show, Ti lascio una canzone.

 On December 27, 2009, he appeared on the grand finale of Singapore Idol as a guest performer and sung two of his signature songs, a medley of songs from The Bodyguard and "Note to God".

 Chart performance

-On the issue date of June 6, 2009, "Note to God" entered the Billboard Hot 100 at number 44, while debuting at number 35 on the Canadian Hot 100.
+On the issue date of June 6, 2009, "Note to God" entered the Billboard Hot 100 at number 44, making Zyrus the second Filipino singer to enter the chart since Jaya's debut single "If You Leave Me Now" peaked on the Billboard Hot 100 at number 44 in 1990.
+It also debuted at number 35 on the Canadian Hot 100 in the same week.

 "Note to God" peaked on the Billboard Hot Digital Songs chart at number 24, and the Hot Canadian Digital Singles chart at number 9.